fernandonieuwveldt/easyflow/README.md

 ```

 # Example 2: Model building Pipeline using easyflow feature encoders module
 This module is a fusion between keras layers and tensorflow feature columns.

+FeatureColumnTransformer and FeatureUnionTransformer are the main interfaces and serves as feature transformation pipelines.

+Wrapper classes exists for the following feature_columns
+* CategoricalFeatureEncoder
+* EmbeddingFeatureEncoder
+* CategoryCrossingFeatureEncoder
+* NumericalFeatureEncoder
+* BucketizedFeatureEncoder

+To create a custom encoder or one where wrapper class does not exist, there are two base interfaces to use:
+* BaseFeatureColumnEncoder
+* BaseCategoricalFeatureColumnEncoder

 ```python
 import pandas as pd